oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 ## Quantization Model

-The primary quantization model the library assumes is the following:
+The primary quantization model that the library assumes is the following:
 \f[
     x_{f32}(:) = scale_{f32} \cdot (x_{int8}(:) - 0_{x\_int8})
 \f]

-where \f$scale_{f32}\f$ is somehow known in advance (typically, the process of obtaining these scale factors is called *calibration* process).
+where \f$scale_{f32}\f$ is somehow known in advance (typically, the process of obtaining these scale factors is called the *calibration* process).
 This might be counter-intuitive, but the library cannot compute any of the scale factors at run-time dynamically.
-Hence, the model is sometimes called *static* quantization model.
+Hence, the model is sometimes called a *static* quantization model.
 The main rationale to support only *static* quantization out-of-the-box is higher performance.
-Those who want to use *dynamic* quantization can do that in a few steps:
+Those who want to use *dynamic* quantization can do so in a few steps:
 1. Compute the result in higher precision, like #mkldnn::memory::data_type::s32.
 2. Find the required characteristics, like min and max values, and derive the scale factor.